📊 Dog BCS Checker

 🔎 At-Home Check

 Run thumbs along the spine and fingers along the ribcage with light pressure.
-You should feel each rib easily.
+Feel each rib easily?
+Good.
+Check from above for a waist, and from the side for an abdominal tuck.
 Check monthly.

 📊 BCS Guide